JayaswalPrateek/MyCSnotesForME/Data Strs.md

 	- imagine a binary tree with nodes having data 1, 2, 3, 4, 5, 6, 7 8 and 1 being the root node, it looks like a linked list, its a skewed binary tree we are wasting memory by storing `nullptr` in the right node pointers, we could have instead used a linked list and lost the logarithmic complexities of tree for linear, n logn or even quadratic complexities and you will never achieve logarithmic time complexity as tree traversal algorithms will never be able to discard any subtree of a skewed binary tree
 		- this problem can be mitigated by rebalancing the tree per insertion so that the binary tree is never skewed
 			- by making the root node as 3 its left and right node can be 2 and 4 respectively having 1 and 5 as the left node respectively
-				- this can be done by checking if the tree is balanced after insertion or deletion
+				- this can be done by checking if the tree is balanced after insertion or deletion of each element
 					- for a tree to be balanced the difference of height of the left and right subtree from the root node should be -1, 0, 1 otherwise is not a balanced tree
 						- add the properties for a binary tree to a balanced tree and it is a balanced binary tree
 - an unbalanced binary tree can be balanced by using rotation techniques but we need to be careful that the properties of a binary tree are conserved